Discussion in 'Special Ed 101' started by JJJ, Dec 7, 2007.

 Write up the info on this CPS reporting, conversation with the investigator, etc; make notes about who said what and when and keep it in a safe place.

 in my opinion, it would be difficult to prove one instance of this nature as retaliation or attempted coersion.
-But for potential future use, you certainly want to keep information that would evidence a pattern of behavior by the school district.
+But for potential future use, you certainly want to keep information that would evidence a pattern of behavior by the sd.

 Hang in there.